ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 ### scrollHeight

-Provides the total size of the page in pixels.
+Provides the total height of the page in pixels.

 Example value: `400`